-We are pleased to announce that the book for Italy Reads 2013 is Pulitzer Prize-winning author Jhumpa Lahiri's The Namesake.
-The official edition of the book is the Harper Perennial edition (ISBN 978-0006551805).
+We are pleased to announce that the book for Italy Reads 2014 is Nobel Prize winner Ernest Hemingway’s A Farewell to Arms.
+The official edition of the book is the Vintage Classics Special Edition (ISBN 9780099582564).

 Please see our Calendar of Events for a complete list of Italy Reads activities.

-Participating teachers, students, libraries and book groups can attend a Keynote Address by Pulitzer Prize-winning author Jhumpa Lahiri, watch the film adaptation of The Namesake, attend a production of the stage adaptation of the novel by The English Theatre of Rome, participate in Student Exchanges, and compete in a Student Video Contest .
+Participating teachers, students, libraries and book groups can attend a Keynote Address by an expert on Hemingway and his work, watch the film adaptation of A Farewell to Arms, attend a production of the stage adaptation of the novel by The English Theatre of Rome, participate in Student Exchanges, and compete in a Student Video Contest .
 Participating teachers can also attend a day-long Italy Reads training workshop.

 ITALY READS ACTIVITIES

-• Keynote Address -- Participating teachers and their students will be invited to the Italy Reads Keynote Address delivered by Pulitzer Prize-Winning author Jhumpa Lahiri.
+• Keynote Address -- Participating teachers and their students will be invited to the Italy Reads Keynote Address delivered by an expert on Hemingway and his work.
 See the Calendar of Events for details.

 • Italy Reads Lectures -- Participating teachers and their students will be invited to John Cabot University to hear specific lectures relevant to themes of the novel.
 See the Calendar of Events for details.

-• Film Screenings -- Participating teachers and their students will have the opportunity to schedule a free screening of the 2006 film adaptation of The Namesake, directed by Mira Nair, of followed by a discussion session with Italy Reads Volunteers at John Cabot University.
+• Film Screenings -- Participating teachers and their students will have the opportunity to schedule a free screening of the film adaptation of A Farewell to Arms, followed by a discussion session with Italy Reads Volunteers at John Cabot University.

-• Play Performances -- Participating teachers and their students will receive discounted tickets to The English Theatre of Rome's production of the stage adaptation of The Namesake.
+• Play Performances -- Participating teachers and their students will receive discounted tickets to The English Theatre of Rome's production of the stage adaptation of A Farewell to Arms.
 See the Calendar of Events for details.

 • Student Video Contest -- Students participating in Italy Reads can enter a video contest to compete for significant cash prizes.
 See Student Video Contest for details.

 • Teacher Training -- Participating teachers can take part in a day-long workshop about the novel and the use of the teaching materials gathered by Italy Reads.
 Contact Italy Reads at [email protected] or call Ms. Gina Marie Spinelli at +39-06-681-91223 for details.
-Teacher Training Workshops will be offered on Saturday, 25 May, Friday, 31 May and Friday, 13 September.
-Only one of these three opportunities need be attended as they are replicas of one presentation which are scheduled in order to accommodate the busy schedules of participating high school teachers.
+Teacher Training Workshops will be offered on Friday, 11 April and Friday, 12 September 2014.
+Only one of these three opportunities need be attended as they are replicas of one presentation and are scheduled in order to accommodate the busy schedules of participating high school teachers.

 • Teaching Materials -- Through the Italy Reads website and the JCU Frohring Library, teachers participating in Italy Reads have access to a wealth of supplemental electronic materials related to the novel.
 See Resources for details.
 Contact Italy Reads at [email protected] or call Ms. Gina Marie Spinelli at 06-681-91223 for details.